Riateche/rammingen/README.md

 # Rammingen

-Rammingen is a self-hosted file synchronization and backup system.
+**Rammingen** is a self-hosted file synchronization and backup system.

-Rammingen client periodically runs in background, scans local files and uploads any new detected changes to your server.
-It also pulls changes from the server and applies them to the local files.
+The rammingen client runs periodically in background, scanning local files and uploading any file changes to your server.
+It also pulls updates from the server and applies them locally, keeping your files in sync.

+Supported platforms: **Windows, Linux, macOS, Android**.

 ## Features

-1. Rammingen server can work with multiple clients.
-The client supports Linux, Windows and osX.
+1. **Cross-platform syncing:** A single Rammingen server can work with multiple clients running simultaneously on any supported system.
+All files are placed in a unified virtual file tree, where files and directories can be referenced by *archive path*.
-1. Fully configurable path management: you can specify multiple local directories for periodic sync and map each of them to a virtual archive path that is shared among all clients.
-The same virtual archive path can be mapped to different local paths in different clients.
+1. **Fully configurable path management:** Configure multiple local directories for periodic sync and map each of them to an archive path.
+Each client can have its own independent mapping configuration.
-1. Flexible file ignore rules (name- or path-based, exact name match or regex, can be configured separately for each directory).
+1. **Powerful ignore rules:** Exclude files by name or path using exact matches or regex, with rules configurable globally or per directory.
+1. **Extensive command line interface:**
-1. Non-automatic download and upload using `rammingen` cli for one-time operations.
+    1. Upload and download files and directories on demand.
+    2. Show the history of changes for any file or directory.
+    3. Restore a file or directory to an earlier version.
+    4. Move or delete archived files remotely.
-1. End-to-end encryption: file contents and all metadata (including path names) are sent to the server in an encrypted form using a private key that never leaves your local systems.
-It uses AES-CMAC-SIV in AEAD mode with 512-bit key size.
+1. **End-to-end encryption:** File contents and most metadata (including path names) are encrypted client-side using a private key that never leaves your devices.
+Rammingen uses AES-CMAC-SIV in AEAD mode with a 512-bit key.
-1. Files with the same content (or renamed/moved files) will be deduplicated, i.e. the content will only be uploaded and downloaded once.
+1. **Content deduplication:** Identical file contents are stored only once, reducing storage and transfer overhead and improving sync performance when files are moved or renamed.
-1. All files are compressed using DEFLATE.
+1. **Compression:** All files are compressed using DEFLATE.
-1. Every version of each file is stored independently.
-You can use `rammingen` command to see all versions of a certain file or all changes within a certain directory.
-You can also download a specific version of a file or even a version of a directory at a particular time, serving essentially as a time machine.
+1. **Full version history:** Each version of every file is stored independently.
+Browse all versions of a file or all historical changes in a directory.
+Download any specific version of a file or even the entire directory state at a chosen point in time.
-1. Old versions of files are periodically cleaned up, leaving only the last version.
-You can configure the time interval after which that happens.
+1. **Automatic cleanup:** Old versions are periodically pruned while retaining snapshots at configured intervals.
+The default policy keeps all versions for two weeks and weekly snapshots for older data.
-1. Rammingen runs in background and doesn't require any user intervention.
-It can show desktop notifications in case of errors or periodic notifications about file sync statistics (the interval of notifications can be configured).
+1. **Unattended operation:** Rammingen runs in the background and requires no user intervention.
+It can show desktop notifications for errors or periodic sync statistics, with configurable intervals.
-1. Rammingen never modifies file names or content.
-In case of conflicted changes for a file, it overwrites the file with the latest version.
-However, you can always see all the versions and reset the file to the correct version.
+1. **No unexpected file changes:** Rammingen never modifies file names or contents.
+It does not create duplicate files during conflicts; instead, the most recent version is applied while all historical versions remain available for recovery.
-1. It's optimized for slow networks and slow servers.
-You can run the server on the cheapest VDS configuration.
+1. **Optimized for slow networks and modest servers:** The server can run smoothly even on the cheapest VDS/VPS plans.
-1. It's also optimized for large amounts of files.
-It can handle millions of files without issues.
+1. **Performant on millions of files:** Designed with git repositories and large codebases in mind, Rammingen handles large amounts of files efficiently.
+1. **Rigorously tested:** A fuzz test simulates real-world user behavior (editing files, syncing, uploading, downloading, and more) across multiple devices to ensure synchronization is correct every time.

 ## Setup